Chinmaysul/ASIC-Design/README.md

 *	Detailed Routing: Completes the actual metal and via connections between pins.
 It fixes all remaining violations through multiple iterations.
 The block is divided into switch boxes (Sboxes) for routing.

-*	Search and Repair: Performed after the first detailed routing iteration to locate and fix any remaining shorts or spacing violations[2][3].
+*	Search and Repair: Performed after the first detailed routing iteration to locate and fix any remaining shorts or spacing violations.

 **Routing Constraints:**